Feature Selection: A Data Perspective: Introduction

 \section{Introduction}

-We are now in the era of big data, where sheer amounts of high-dimensional data has become ubiquitous in various domains, such as social media, e-commerce, health care, bioinformatics, transportation, online education, etc. Figure~\ref{fig:UCI} shows an example by plotting the growth trend of UCI machine learning repository~\citep{bache2013uci}.
-Rapid growth of data presents challenges for effective and efficient data management~\citep{li2016challenges}.
-Therefore, it is desirable and of great importance to apply data mining and machine learning techniques to automatically discover knowledge from these data.
+We are now in the era of big data, where huge amounts of high-dimensional data become ubiquitous in a variety of domains, such as social media, healthcare, bioinformatics and online education.
+The rapid growth of data presents challenges for effective and efficient data management.
+It is desirable to apply data mining and machine learning techniques to automatically discover knowledge from data of various sorts.

-When applying data mining and machine learning algorithms on high-dimensional data, a critical issue is known as the curse of dimensionality~\citep{hastie2005elements}.
-It refers to the phenomenon that data becomes sparser in high-dimensional space, adversely affecting algorithms designed for low-dimensional space.
-In addition, with the existence of a large number of features, learning models tend to overfit which may cause performance degradation on unseen data.
-Moreover, data of high dimensionality significantly increases the memory storage requirements and computational costs for data analytics.
+When data mining and machine learning algorithms are applied on high-dimensional data, a critical issue is known as the curse of dimensionality.
+It refers to the phenomenon that data becomes sparser in high-dimensional space, adversely affecting algorithms designed for low-dimensional space~\cite{hastie2005elements}.
+Also, with a large number of features, learning models tend to overfit which may cause performance degradation on unseen data.
+Data of high dimensionality can significantly increase the memory storage requirements and computational costs for data analytics.

 Dimensionality reduction is one of the most powerful tools to address the previously described issues.
-It can be categorized into two main components: feature extraction and feature selection.
-Feature extraction projects the original high-dimensional feature space to a new feature space with low dimensionality.
-The newly constructed feature space is usually a linear or nonlinear combination of the original feature space.
-Examples of feature extraction methods include Principle Component Analysis (PCA)~\citep{jolliffe2002principal}, Linear Discriminant Analysis (LDA)~\citep{scholkopft1999fisher}, Canonical Correlation Analysis (CCA)~\citep{hardoon2004canonical}, Singular Value Decomposition~\citep{golub2012matrix}, ISOMAP~\citep{tenenbaum2000global} and Locally Linear Embedding (LLE)~\citep{roweis2000nonlinear}.
-Feature selection, on the other hand, directly selects a subset of relevant features for the use of model construction.
-Lasso~\citep{tibshirani1996regression}, Information Gain~\citep{cover2012elements}, Relief~\citep{kira1992feature}, MRMR~\citep{peng2005feature}, Fisher Score~\citep{duda2012pattern}, Laplacian Score~\citep{he2005laplacian}, and SPEC~\citep{zhao2007spectral} are some of the well-known feature selection techniques.
+It can be mainly categorized into two main components: feature extraction and feature selection.
+Feature extraction projects the original high-dimensional features to a new feature space with low dimensionality.
+The newly constructed feature space is usually a linear or nonlinear combination of the original features.
+Feature selection, on the other hand, directly selects a subset of relevant features for model construction~\cite{guyon2003introduction,liu2007computational}.